A film about Northwest hip-hop from 1986

 It was the mid-’80s, and hip-hop was still trying to figure out what it was.
 “Square Dance Rap” is a strange entry into the canon.
 It has sped-up chipmunk vocals.
 At the time, super-fast rapping was a thing, and Mix achieved this by slowing down the song, spitting his verses, and then speeding the song back up.
 He then performs as a Southern hillbilly character, instructing us how to square dance.
 But also, the beats are monstrous, the bassline is groovy as hell and you’ll find yourself singing along while contemplating the racist history of the United States.
 It’s one of those rare songs that becomes all the more perplexing the more times you listen to it.

-The song did well locally in Seattle, but it was a runaway hit in England.
-In 1986, Mix-A-Lot was invited to play the UK Fresh ’86 festival at Wembley stadium in London.
+It was a surprise hit song, a B-side cut on Mix-A-Lot’s debut four-song EP.
+It’s definitely a memorable listen.
+While “Square Dance Rap” did well locally in Seattle, it was a runaway hit in England.
+British record label Streetwave issued this eye-catching UK single in 1986.
+Mix-A-Lot was invited to play at the UK Fresh ’86 festival held at Wembley Stadium in London.
 He performed in front of 80,000 people, alongside his peers Grandmaster Flash, Afrika Bambaataa, Dr. Dre & World Class Wreckin’ Cru, and numerous other golden age greats.
-(You can find the whole two-day festival on MixCloud, and it’s well worth a listen.)